Bartlesville Radio » News » Dewey: 1400 Road Wastewater Extension Nearing Start

 The Dewey Public Works Authority has received its permit and has the green light to start on the 1400 Road Wastewater Extension Project.

 City Manager Kevin Trease said pipe and rock will be ordered soon for the project that will stretch 1,200 feet along 1400 Road at the City of Dewey's northern city limits.
-He said they'll also order three manholes for the projects.
+He said they'll also order three manholes for the project.

 Trease said there is no timeline as to when they'll get the equipment.
 He said they'll be at the mercy of the manhole factory, but as soon as they get the manholes, the project will become a priority.